backprop07/Self-Certainty/README.md

 ## Usage

-Here’s a brief overview of the key scripts and their usage:

-### `confidence_list.py`
+### Self-certainty calculation

-Calculates the self-certainty score for a list of outputs based on the given input.
+`confidence_list.py`: Calculates the self-certainty score for a list of outputs based on the given input.

 **Example usage:**